Wisemonk Team

 How much does a build operate transfer cost in India?

-A typical build operate transfer India project for a 20–50 member captive center can range from $800,000 to $2 million over a 18–24 month concession period, depending on city, infrastructure setup, salaries, and service provider margins.
-Costs include the build phase, operate phase management fees, and transfer phase structuring under the bot agreement.
+A typical build operate transfer engagement in India runs $800,000 to $2 million over an 18 to 24 month concession period for a 20 to 50 person center, depending on city, infrastructure, salaries, and partner margins.
+That covers the build phase, the operate-phase management fee, and the transfer-phase structuring under the agreement.

 Can an EOR support the build operate transfer model?